White & Awakening

 with Crystal A. Johnson, PhD

-In this course, we will use mindfulness practice, mindful dialogue, and the teachings of the Buddha to investigate the ways in which the conditioning of whiteness creates a barrier to our own freedom, alienating us from ourselves and others.
+In this course, produced in collaboration with the East Bay Meditation Center, we will use mindfulness practice, reflection and inquiry, and the teachings of the Buddha to investigate the ways in which the conditioning of whiteness creates a barrier to our own freedom, alienating us from ourselves and others.
 We will seek to uncover the deep nourishment and connection that arise from sustained practice, inspired not just by the urgency of the moment but by our shared commitment to the long journey to freedom.

 Reflections from Past Participants